 documentaries, Nicas en un Pais de Ticos, was nominated for 4 awards at

 Emanuel Cooper is a Washington DC native and has been surrounded with audio most of his life.
 He is going into his fourth year as the Computer and Audio Technician at the Katzen arts Center where concerts, lectures, and recitals are held.
 As a result of years to the service, he is proficient in recording and mixing music.

-Jason Fraley is the Film Critic for WTOP and founder of TheFilmSpectrum.com, which The Washington Post praised for its "lengthy, spirited reviews … with the ethos of a true film aficionado."
+Jason Fraley is an award-winning Film Critic for WTOP, the highest rated radio station in Washington D.C. and the most profitable station in the country.
+He is also the founder of TheFilmSpectrum.com, which The Washington Post praised for its "lengthy, spirited reviews … with the ethos of a true film aficionado."
 He received his B.A. in Journalism at the University of Maryland and his M.F.A. in Film &Electronic Media at American University.
-His first feature-length screenplay, "Cinemagic," was a Quarterfinalist in The Academy's Nicholl Fellowships, and he is currently writing his fourth feature-length script.
+This is his second year teaching the DWC program.

 Steven Holloway has worked as a Producer/Director, Cinematographer, Director of Photography and Editor on a variety 16 and 35mm film and digital documentaries and commercial spots for over twenty-five years.
 During that time he has traveled extensively, both domestically and internationally, to film projects that have aired nationally on PBS, Discovery Channel, National Geographic Television and the BBC.
 He has also directed, shot and edited numerous award winning documentary and dramatic shorts.
 Steven has a BS degree in photography and filmmaking from the Rochester Institute of Technology and a MS degree in Producing for Film and Video from American University.